minhng1303/MediumClone/README.md

 # MediumClone
 - Clone three features on Medium: post, tag and about
-- Technologies: HTML, CSS, ExpressJS, MongoDB
+- Technologies: HTML, SASS, ExpressJS, MongoDB